What Are Marketable Securities? Definition and How to Invest

 What Are Marketable Securities?

-Marketable securities are a type of financial instrument that is easily tradable in secondary markets.
-Marketable securities are typically characterized by their liquidity and help provide investors with flexibility by being able to buy or sell them on the open market.
 Marketable securities are a group of specific assets that can be converted into cash rapidly without diminishing their market value.
-This makes them highly attractive investment opportunities because investors can earn interest or appreciation while maintaining flexibility.
+This makes them highly attractive investment opportunities because investors can earn money through interest payments or capital appreciation based on the security.
+You can purchase these assets through your online stock brokerage account.

 The three primary types of marketable securities are common stock, ETFs, and bonds.
 Each has unique traits that make it suitable for mitigating risk in a portfolio.